solidify/devops-extension-chuck-norris/README.md

 # Add Chuck Norris quotes to your VSTS build report #
-This VSTS build extension will show a new section in your build reports with an encouraging Chuck Norris quote.
+This VSTS build extension will show a new section in your build report with an encouraging Chuck Norris quote.

 ![](./docs/chuck-build-report.png)